Ram pickup: 1998 updates

 In 1998, Dodge introduced the 4-door Quad Cab, which used smaller clamshell doors directly behind the main doors.
-This was the first extended cab pickup to have four doors.
-(The 2-door Club Cab remained available through 2002.)
-Other changes for 1998 included new rounded black plastic sideview mirrors, new plastic fold-out towing mirrors, a revised interior, dual airbags, a chime replacing the buzzer for seat belts/door ajar/headlights, and a digital odometer.
+This was the first extended cab pickup to have four doors (the 2-door Club Cab remained available through 2002).
+Other changes for 1998 included new rounded black plastic sideview mirrors, new plastic fold-out towing mirrors, a revised interior and instrument panel, dual airbags, a chime replacing the buzzer for seat belts/door ajar/headlights, and a digital odometer.
 The OBD-II system was also standard, with a computer port near the driver's-side footwell and a code-checking system via the new digital odometer readout.

 In late 1998, Dodge introduced a revised front end for the 1999 model year Sport models with a restyled bumper, quad-beam clear-lens headlamps, and body-color grille.
 A 6-speed manual transmission was made optional for diesel models in late 2000 for the 2001 model year.
 A small percentage of the diesel engines for the 1999 and 2000 model years were subject to problems with the water jackets and fuel injectors.
 The most problematic was the "53" stamped engine block which had a defect that would cause fracturing in the structure of the block itself.

 The 2000 models offered the option of heated leather seats.
 The braking system was upgraded to dual-piston calipers in the front.
-An Offroad Edition was offered as a package with a 2-inch lift, accomplished with stiffer front springs and rear lift blocks, unique 17x8 wheels, 275/70/17 all-terrain tires, 4.10 rear axle, trussed Dana 44 front axle, limited-slip differential, and skid plates.
-The Offroad Edition models are also distinguishable with an additional "Offroad" decal on the tailgate under the 4x4 decal.
+An Off-Road Edition was offered as a package with a 2-inch lift, accomplished with stiffer front springs and rear lift blocks, unique 17×8" wheels, 275/70/17 all-terrain tires, 4.10:1 rear axle ratio, trussed Dana 44 front axle, limited-slip differential, and skid plates.
+The Off-Road Edition models are also distinguishable with an additional "Off Road" decal on the tailgate under the 4×4 decal.
 The 2000 model was cut short, ending production in January 2000 to avoid a CAFE requirement.
-After that, 2001 models began production.
+After that, 2001 models began production, with models built after July 1, 2000, featuring rear vented disc brakes.

-Although Dodge introduced a new Ram 1500 for 2002, the old second-generation style Ram was carried over for the 2002 model year heavy-duty 2500 and 3500 trucks.
-The new third-generation Ram would not appear in the 2500/3500 variants until 2003.
-Part of this delay was due to the then-new 5.7 L Hemi engine not being ready for production.
+While Dodge introduced a new Ram 1500 for 2002, the second-generation Ram was carried over for the 2002 heavy-duty 2500 and 3500 trucks.
+The new third-generation Ram would not debut in the 2500 or 3500 series until 2003.
+Part of this delay was due to the then-new 5.7-liter Hemi engine not being ready for production.